Move your books from the bottom shelf and tell your dog it isn’t safe to lie in the lounge room anymore – your baby is

-You might have recently noticed that your baby loves playtime with dad or other men in their life.
+You might have recently noticed that your baby loves playtime with dad or the other men in their life.
 The way a man engages in play with children is exciting and it can also be beneficial for their development.

 Usually a male will engage in playful, physical activity with children and will focus on independence and achievement – while a woman’s protective instincts might stop her doing the same.
-For example, a father might like to throw his child in the air and catch them, tickle and wrestle, or encourage his child to stand alone and take some small steps towards him.
-But a mother will have a small heart attack if she walks in while any of this is happening!!
+For example, a father might like to throw his child in the air and catch them, tickle, wrestle, or encourage his child to stand alone and take some small steps towards him.
+And a mother might have a small heart attack if she walks in while any of this is happening!!